nevesnunes/viz-shell/README.md

 # viz-shell

-Apply transformations to datasets by manipulating interactive visualizations, then export the results.
+Apply transformations to datasets by manipulating interactive visualizations.

+### Roadmap

 Currently it's only a prototype for generating visualizations via HTTP requests.

+Use case to support:

+1. Submit input to visualize;
+2. Apply manual transformation to visualization, resulting in a new dataset;
+3. Export both the new dataset (same format as input) and a recording of applied transformations;
+4. Automate this process for the next inputs, by being able to replay the recorded transformations in a script.

 ### Examples